- By Sophie Arni and Ev Zverev

 S.N.
 Eight and A Half is a beautiful film.
 It was hugely influential.
 I admire Fellini’s imagination.
 The film shows the separation between fantasy and reality - seen from a filmmaker’s own dreams.

 S.A.
 This film also opened MoMA’s Future is Female screening series.
-I was wondering if you consider the feminist reading to reduce in any way your intentions as a filmmaker.
+I was wondering if you consider the feminist reading to reduce your intentions as a filmmaker in any way.

 S.A.
 Your film was screened around the world at countless film festivals.
 Where has it resonated the most?
 Did you show it in Egypt?